Ellis Credle: In New York City

 Another source says that Credle, while looking for work as an illustrator, was advised by an editor to consider writing and illustrating children's literature.
-Credle related that she then went to the New York Public Library "and read every children’s book they had."
+Credle related that she then went to the New York Public Library "and read every children’s book they had".
 Deciding that few of these books were really stories, she determined to create a new kind of book for children using the folk tales and legends of North Carolina.
 She is said to have "concocted fairy tales and garnered rejection slips" before turning her focus to more realistic stories based in her own background.
-Credle said, "My first five tries at fiction were all rejected."
+Credle said, "My first five tries at fiction were all rejected".

-While looking for a publisher for her stories, Credle took a job drawing reptiles for the American Museum of Natural History.
-Fortunately, this employment afforded Credle a full day off each week to pursue her dream of becoming a children's book author.
+While looking for a publisher for her stories, Credle took a job drawing reptiles for the American Museum of Natural History, this employment afforded Credle a full day off each week to pursue her dream of becoming a children's book author.
 A friend gave her the use of his studio during the day, and Credle found the elegant space more conducive to creative endeavor than her cramped apartment.
-A promising idea for a story set in the Blue Ridge Mountains began to take shape, and Credle set to work "writing and rewriting, doing and redoing the pictures."
+A promising idea for a story set in the Blue Ridge Mountains began to take shape, and Credle set to work "writing and rewriting, doing and redoing the pictures".
 She submitted early versions to publishers, but they were rejected.
-One helpful editor advised her that since she had made the setting realistic she should make the story less fantastic.
+One editor advised her that since she had made the setting realistic she should make the story less fantastic.
 Another advised her to limit her pallette to fewer colors, since publishers would be hesitant to invest the money required to print full-color illustrations.
 She adopted these suggestions.

 Credle heard a rumor that her job drawing reptiles would soon be coming to an end, and decided to head home to North Carolina for a time.
 She then had the idea to travel to Chicago, and she found a room near where her brother and his wife were living.
 She had hoped to earn a living painting portraits, but that plan failed.
-To make matters worse, her brother was transferred to another city, and she felt stranded in Chicago.
+Her brother's transfer to another city, left Credle stranded in Chicago.
 But in seeking help from the YWCA to return to New York City, Credle was placed in a woman's shelter which was situated in a beautiful mansion.
 In this setting, she had the free time and inspiration to take up working on her book again.
 She had made significant progress by the time she headed back to New York City.